misingnoglic/ibd.la/README.md

 ## First Time Setup

+TODO: Make a docker image to run this app.
+For now, here's the instructions to install:

 - Clone the repo from GitHub.
+- Install npm on your device
 - Run `npm i` to install all the dependencies.

 ## Running the App